chromerai/TradingData-analysis_Dashboard/README/README.md

 show catalogs;
 ```
-If the cassandra does not show after running the show catalogs command, run the next step of commands.
+If cassandra does not show up as a catalog after running the show catalogs command, run the next set of commands.
 ```
 docker restart <container>